 Cacao vs Cocoa, which should you use?
 Many people think cacao is the same as cocoa – yet it is more complex than that.

 Most of us love chocolate, that’s not in question and especially when the statistics show that in Britain we eat an estimated 660,900 tonnes of chocolate a year, which is an average of 11kg per person, per year!

-With more of us considering healthier options in our diet, for many different reasons, knowing the different between cocoa and cacao could make a difference!
+With more of us considering healthier options in our diet, knowing the difference between cocoa and cacao could help make us make more informed decisions.

 Chocolate is made from cacao beans – seeds from the Theobroma cacao tree.
 The plant produces large pod-like fruits, each containing 20 – 60 beans, surrounded by a sticky, sweet-tart white pulp.